 Following the Ideas Festival in 2016, and a competitive EOI process in 2017, Renew Newcastle was selected to run temporary activation of The Station.

-HCCDC took over The Station's activation after Renew Newcastle wrapped up as an organisation in March 2019, and has aspirations for the site to deliver community events, destinational offerings and celebrate heritage.
+HCCDC took over The Station's activation after Renew Newcastle wrapped up as an organisation in March 2019.
+HCCDC is managing the site and delivering community events, destinational offerings while celebrating the heritage of the site.

 Grapes of Mirth

 Friday Bar Eats n Beats

 1st & 3rd Friday of the month

 The Flyer is an interactive interpretation of the iconic Newcastle Flyer express steam train that ran between Newcastle and Sydney from 1929 until 1970.

 The public art installation displayed on the former Newcastle Railway Station platform can be appreciated by families and rail enthusiasts alike - with lighting, interactive sounds and train-style seating as a tribute to the special service The Flyer provided for the people of the region.

 The artist behind the project, David Cianci, and the Artscape team scoured transport records and spoke to people familiar with the Flyer service for inspiration to draw out the essence of the mighty 38 Class locomotive.
 The team invested over 500 hours into the Flyer’s design process, and over 1000 hours into fabrication and assembly - a project made possible thanks to Newcastle Port Community Contribution funding.

 The Flyer is now on permanent display at The Station